citation-file-format/cffconvert-github-action/README.md

 # cffconvert GitHub Action

-GitHub action to validate CITATION.cff files, and convert to other citation formats.
+GitHub action to validate CITATION.cff files, and convert to other citation formats using [cffconvert](https://github.com/citation-file-format/cff-converter-python).

 ## Badges